An Alternative To Your New Year’s Resolution

 Pregnancy & Periodontal Disease

 We’ve long known that oral health habits are passed down from generation to generation.
 But we’re only starting to see the impact of oral health on the next generation, even before birth.
 Dr. Yiping Han of Columbia University explains the link between gum inflammation and complications during pregnancy.
-Research has shown that pregnant…
+Research has shown that pregnant women who…

 Read More